 The list goes on and on and on.
 We all have the “what ifs” and “if only.”

 What would my life be like now if I had married someone else?

 If only my mother/father had really loved me like they should have, then I could have a loving relationship with someone.

 Romans 8:28 tells us, “And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose.”

 Not some things, not a few things depending on the situation, but ALL things!

 One more honest moment here.
-I am extremely hard headed at times and tend to think I know what is best.
+I am incredibly hard-headed at times and tend to think I know what is best.

 I have been known on occasion to point out not only to others but even to God how my thoughts and plans are so completely wonderful it only makes sense to do things my way.

-So over the years I have probably, to some degree, either caused some of my trials to happen so that God could teach me a lesson or at the very least caused them to last longer than they had to.
+So over the years, I have probably, to some degree, either caused some of my trials to happen so that God could teach me a lesson or at the very least forced them to last longer than they had to.